greg-js/arch-wiki-md-repo/wiki/_content/english/Allow a program to continue after logoff.md

 Xpra allows you to start X programs and leave them running after disconnecting to reconnect again at a later time.
 It is possible to start X programs on a remote machine, connect to the machine over ssh, disconnect and reconnect again while the programs continue running.

 Read the [Xpra](/index.php/Xpra "Xpra") article for more information.

+### X2Go

+[X2Go](/index.php/X2Go "X2Go") supports suspending of sessions and reconnecting even from different client.
+While designed for remote access, it can be used even on localhost.

 ## Conclusion